U.S. Anti-Trust Law

 Exclusive arrangements between suppliers and manufacturers and manufacturers and retailers are common and usually legal.
 In most cases, they provide a tangible benefit to consumers in the form of better service and better products.
 However, sometimes these arrangements are used as a weapon to destroy competitors.

 Supply chain arrangements are judged by the Rule of Reason Standard which balances an arrangement between its competitive and anti-competitive nature.
 For instance, consider a manufacturer who enters into exclusive contracts with most of their industries retailers.
-If this practice denies competitors the ability to be viable in the marketplace, they may be breaking anti-trust law.
+If this practice denies competitors the ability to be viable in the marketplace, they may be breaking an anti-trust law.
 The Rule of Reason Standard would be applied to decide the contracts are more anti-competitive than they are beneficial to customers.

 Additionally, exclusive contracts between manufacturers and their materials suppliers can break anti-trust laws.
 Consider the example of a company that manufactures a product that cannot be produced without steel ball bearings.
 If this company enters into exclusive contracts with all or most of the ball bearings suppliers in the country, there would be no way for another company to enter the marketplace.
-This anti-competitive practice would likely be considered illegal because with only one company in the marketplace, the consumer would be harmed by cost, quality and innovation.
+This anti-competitive practice would likely be considered illegal because, with only one company in the marketplace, the consumer would be harmed by cost, quality, and innovation.

 Refusal to Supply